woodstockwins/1213-iris/projects/project-2-master/README.md

 **Evaluation and Conceptual Understanding**
 - Does the student accurately identify and explain the baseline score?
 - Does the student select and use metrics relevant to the problem statement?
-- Is more than one metric uses to better assess performance?
+- Is more than one metric used to better assess performance?
 - Does the student correctly interpret the results of their model for purposes of inference?

 **Conclusion and Recommendations**